MicrosoftDocs/memdocs/sccm/protect/deploy-use/use-device-guard-with-configuration-manager.md

     - **Enforce a restart of devices so that this policy can be enforced for all processes** - After the policy is processed on a client PC, a restart is scheduled on the client according to the **Client Settings** for **Computer Restart**.
         - Devices running Windows 10 version 1703 or earlier will always be automatically restarted.
         - Starting with Windows 10 version 1709, applications currently running on the device will not have the new Application Control policy applied to them until after a restart.
 However, applications launched after the policy applies will honor the new Application Control policy.
-    - **Enforcement Mode** - Choose one of the following enforcement methods for Device Guard on the client PC.
+    - **Enforcement Mode** - Choose one of the following enforcement methods for Windows Defender Application Control on the client PC.
         - **Enforcement Enabled** - Only allow trusted executables are allowed to run.
         - **Audit Only** - Allow all executables to run, but log untrusted executables that run in the local client event log.
 5. On the **Inclusions** tab of the **Create Application Control policy Wizard**, choose if you want to **Authorize software that is trusted by the Intelligent Security Graph**.